Two people dead after fall at ABBA tribute show in Sweden

 Thirty minutes prior to the show, a man fell and landed on two people in the open foyer on the ground floor.
 He died and one of the concertgoers he hit was fatally injured.
 It is said that the third person involved sustained “non-life-threatening injuries”.

-The scheduled performance was cancelled, with the venue being closed so that eyewitnesses could be questioned.
+The scheduled performance was cancelled, with the venue then being closed so that eyewitnesses could be questioned.

 None of the victims have been identified.
 According to police, the man who fell is in his 80s while the other deceased male is in his 60s.